Frequently Asked Questions for International (Non-EU) Students

 Yes the International office organises an Induction programme for all new students.
 Students will be informed of the date of this a number of weeks before the event.
 Infornation can also be found on the Pre-Arrival section of the website.

-Upon arrival in Ireland the WIT International Office will provide you with a letter of introduction to open a bank account.
+Upon arrival in Ireland the WIT Office for International Relations will provide you with a letter of introduction to open a bank account.
 Simply bring this letter with your passport to the AIB Campus Branch (WIT Main Campus - Cork Road) to open your account.

 Please note; It is important to notify the branch in advance of your departure to close your account.